JaxGaussianProcesses/GPJax/README.md

 posterior = prior * likelihood
 ```

-Equipped with the posterior, we proceed to train the model's hyperparameters through gradient-optimisation of model's marginal log-likelihood.
+Equipped with the posterior, we proceed to train the model's hyperparameters through gradient-optimisation of the model's marginal log-likelihood.

 We begin by defining a set of initial parameter values through the `initialise` callable.
 ```python